dougbutner/wavvys/README.md

 # Wavvy Music Accolades
-The Wavvy Music Accolades recognizes amazing music with under 100k plays.
+The Wavvy Music Accolades recognizes incredible music with under 100k plays.

 We look for music that sounds good and displays creative authenticity.